Is PP405 the Answer to Hair Loss?

 Understanding the Science Behind Both Approaches

 Hair follicles cycle through growth, rest, and shedding phases.
 When human hair follicle stem cells become quiescent—due to aging, metabolic imbalance, or damage—hair stops regenerating.
-A 2017 hair loss study in Nature Cell Biology found that increasing lactate dehydrogenase activity could reactivate stem cells, promoting regrowth (Flores et al., 2017).
-PP405 mimics this by shifting energy usage in stem cells.
+A 2017 hair loss study in Nature Cell Biology found that increasing lactate dehydrogenase measurable biological activity could reactivate stem cells, promoting regrowth (Flores et al., 2017).
+PP405’s mechanism of action mimics this by shifting energy usage in stem cells.

 In parallel, TR6 was refined through a process of formulation, breakdown, retesting, and dose optimization.
 Unlike pharmaceutical interventions, TR6 offers a non-FDA regulated, topically or injectable applied botanical route that achieves high levels of patient tolerance and compliance.